MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

          Incremental backup is based on the latest backup (the same files are linked with hard link).
          A Full backup is executed if this mode fails to find one.
     * **differential**:
-         Incremental backup is based on the latest Full backup (the same files are linked with hard link).
+         Differential backup is based on the latest Full backup (the same files are linked with hard link).
          A Full backup is executed if this mode fails to find one.
     * **mirror**:
          Complete mirror backup.
 If a file in the source no longer exists, BB deletes it from the destination.